Non-Profit Management Certificate Program

 Required Courses (3 of 5 required for Certificate)

-• Non-Profit Financial Accounting Principles (classroom course offered in the fall and spring semesters at our RVC campus, online course offered every month)
+- **Financial Accounting for Non Financial Managers (classroom course offered in the fall and spring semesters at our RVC campus, online course offered every month)

-• Leadership and Management (classroom course offered in the fall and spring semesters at our RVC campus, online course offered every month)
+- **Leadership and Management (classroom course offered in the fall and spring semesters at our RVC campus, online course offered every month)

-• Effective Communications (offered in the fall and spring semesters, online course offered every month)
+- **Effective Communications (classroom course offered in the fall and spring semesters, online course offered every month)

 Online Course Information

 The online courses are instructor-led and meet for 6 weeks.
 You'll spend roughly two to four hours each week completing two engaging lessons in an enjoyable, interactive learning environment.
 Expert instructors develop and lead every course, and you'll be able to interact with them and with fellow students in lively online discussion areas.
 New sessions start every month, so you can sign up anytime.
 Upon completing a course with a passing score, you'll get a certificate of completion from Molloy College.
 To take the courses online you will need: internet access, e-mail, and the Microsoft Internet Explorer or Mozilla Firefox Web browser.

 Each online course offered in the program contains details including a long description, a syllabus, an instructor biography, and a list of technical requirements.
 Just click on the course title above for additional information.

 Click here for an overview of the online course lessons, assignments and requirements.